brillout/parcel-ssr/readme.md

 // We first define a page.

-// We use React in this example but we could use any other view library such as Vue, RNW, etc. import React, {useState} from 'react';
+// We use React in this example but we could use any other view library (Vue, RNW, etc.) import React, {useState} from 'react';

 const HelloPage = ({name}) => (